BAGHDAD (Reuters) - Lieutenant General Mahdi Gharawi knew an attack was coming.

 General Babakir Zebari was Gharawi’s superior and chief of staff for Iraq’s armed forces back in Baghdad.
 He agrees there were not enough men to defeat the jihadists.
 And Maliki had already rejected a chance to change that.

 On June 7, Kurdistan President Massoud Barzani had offered to send Kurdish peshmerga fighters to help.
-The offer went all the way up to Maliki, who rejected it twice through his defense minister, according to Zebari.
+The offer went all the way up to Maliki, who rejected it twice through his defence minister, according to Zebari.

 United Nations and U.S. diplomats also attempted to broker an arrangement acceptable to Maliki, who remained suspicious of the Kurds’ intent.
 Maliki insisted there were more than enough Iraqi forces.
 Barzani’s office confirmed Kurdish offers of help were rejected.